-Cupping Notes: "Sweet, soft and creamy with floral, lemon and tart cherry."
+Cupping Notes: "Sweet, soft and creamy with floral tea, lemon, blueberry, and nutty almond notes."

 Region: Kore, Kochere, Yirgacheffe